At a glance

 - It details the processing operations that it covers and areas it intends to address such as those listed in Article 40(2).

-- It specifies whether it is a national code or a code which covers processing activities in more than one member state.
+- It specifies whether it is a national code or a code for use as an international transfer tool.

 - It describes the mechanisms for monitoring compliance with the code, including structures and procedures for the investigation and management of code infringements and details of corrective measures.